 8. Selling your t-shirts directly to consumers

-If you are starting a t-shirt business and want to sell your shirts directly to the consumer, it’s probably a good idea to set up your own website.
+If you are starting a t-shirt business and want to sell your shirts directly to the consumer, it’s probably a good idea to set up your own website using Shopify.
 Allow people to purchase items directly from your website and make sure you have good photography that reflects the quality of your t-shirts.
 You might also want to consider selling your shirts at local events such as flea markets or street fairs or fundraising events.

 9. Selling your t-shirts wholesale